Gemz-AACT/Highly-Available-Secure-Web-Application/README.md

 This project demonstrates the design and deployment of a highly available, secure, and production-style AWS architecture using Infrastructure as Code (Terraform).

+## Why This Project

+This project was built to demonstrate real-world cloud architecture and security practices using AWS and Terraform.
+It focuses on designing a highly available, secure, and scalable infrastructure aligned with AWS Well-Architected Framework principles.

 ## Planned Components
 - Application Load Balancer (ALB)
 - Auto Scaling EC2 instances